Many Canadians are wondering where they can travel right now, should they choose to do so.

-Turks & Caicos will reopen for Canadians on July 22.
+Turks & Caicos reopened for Canadians on July 22.

 Canadians can head down to the Turks and Caicos late July, but only by flying in, as the cruise ports are staying closed until September.

-WestJet and Air Canada will fly direct from Toronto and Montreal starting in July.
+WestJet and Air Canada will fly direct from Toronto and Montreal.

 Read more about the Turks and Caicos reopening for tourism

 Uganda officially reopened both air and land borders on October 1st.
 Canadians are welcome to visit.

 All passengers will need a 72 hour negative PCR test to enter, and another PCR test in order to leave the country.